discord-extensions-archived/GradientButtons/README.md

 	}

 ## Credits
-Hoofer - For yelling at me in VC while making this and helping me a bit with the code.

-bototo2 - For teaching me that I can use #id selector instead of [id=""].
+Credit to Hoofer for yelling at me in VC and helping with some of the code.
+And a thank you to bototo2 for teaching me that I can use #id instead of [id=""].